 - IFRS 9 (revised) Financial Instruments for cases of negative early repayment and modification of financial liabilities (effective for annual periods beginning on or after 1 January 2019 - not adopted by the EC).
 This change covers two issues: (a) amends the current IFRS 9 requirements by allowing the classification of certain financial assets at amortized cost and passing them on the SSGI test, irrespective of the existence of early repayment terms with negative compensation.
 Negative compensation occurs when the terms of the contract allow the debtor to pay early for the instrument before its maturity, and the prepaid amount may be different from the remaining unpaid principal and interest but this negative compensation must be reasonable and relevant for the early termination of the contract Prepayment itself is not a sufficient indicator of judgment, it is important to measure against the prevailing interest rate, and against it the amount of prepayment may also be in favor of a party, nitsiirala it.
 It is important that the calculation of the compensation be consistent as an approach in the case of a penalty for early payment and in favor of an earlier payment.
 Also, the asset should be in the "held for cash flow" category according to the business model of the entity; (b) confirms that when a financial liability measured at amortized cost is modified without being derecognised, the effect of that modification should be recognized in profit or loss.
 The effect is measured as the difference between the original agreed cash flows and those after the modification discounted at the original effective interest rate.
-Management is in the process of exploring and determining the effects of changes through the new standard that may affect accounting policies and the values and classification of the Group's assets, liabilities, operations and results. - IFRS 7 (revised) Financial Instruments: Disclosures Relating to the Restatement of Comparative Periods and Related Disclosures in the Application of IFRS 9 (effective for annual periods beginning on or after 1 January 2018 adopted by the EC).
-This change is related to the introduction of a relief on the need to restate the comparative financial statements and the ability to provide modified disclosures in the transition from IAS 39 to IFRS 9 by the date of application of the standard by the Group and whether it chooses the option to recalculate earlier periods.
-The management has chosen to apply a modified retrospective application for the first time to IFRS 9 and not to restate the comparative figures. - IFRS 15 Revenue from contracts with customers (effective for annual periods beginning on or after 1 January 2018 adopted by the EC).
-This standard is an entirely new standard.
-It introduces a comprehensive set of principles, rules and approaches for the recognition, reporting and disclosure of information on the type, amount, period and uncertainty associated with revenues and cash flows arising from contracts with counterparties.
-The standard will replace the current With the recognition of income, mainly IAS 18 and IAS 11.
-The guiding principle of the new standard is the creation of a model of steps in which the determination of parameters and timing of revenue are commensurate with the liability of each Anita transaction between them.
-The key components are:
+Management is in the process of exploring and determining the effects of changes through the new standard that may affect accounting policies and the values and classification of the Group's assets, liabilities, operations and results (Note 39) - IFRS 16 Leases (effective for annual periods beginning on or after 1 January 2019 adopted by the EC).
+This standard has a completely changed concept.
+It introduces new principles for the recognition, measurement and presentation of leases by imposing a new model in order to provide a more reliable and adequate representation of these transactions for both the lessee and the lessor.
+The Standard will replace the current IAS 17. a) The guiding principle of the new standard is the introduction of a one-size-fits-all model of lease accounting for lessees - for all leases of more than 12 months duration, an asset will be recognized under The form of "right of use" to be amortized over the term of the contract and, respectively, a financial liability for the liability under these contracts.
+This is also the major change in current reporting practice.
+For short-term or very low-cost leases an exception is allowed and retention of practice; b) There would be no material change in the lessors and they would continue to recognize leases similar to the old Standard IAS 17 as operating and financial.
+To the extent that the new standard gives a more complete concept, a more detailed analysis of the terms of the contracts should also be made on their behalf and it is possible for them (the lessors) to create grounds for reclassification of certain leasing transactions.
+The new standard requires expanding disclosures.
+The management has chosen to apply a modified retrospective application for the first time to IFRS 16 and not to restate the comparative figures;